swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 -   Emit reflection metadata for all types in Release and Debug modes.

 Introducing a new flag to control the feature will allow us to safely roll it out and avoid breakages of the existing code.
 For those modules that get compiled with fully enabled metadata, nothing will change (all symbols will stay).
 For modules that have the metadata disabled, but are consumers of reflectable API, the compiler will emit the error enforcing the guarantee.

-### Behaviour change for Swift 6
-For Swift 6, we propose to enable Opt-in behaviour by default, to make the user experience consistent and safe.
-To achieve that we will need to deprecate the compiler's options that can lead to missing reflection - `-reflection-metadata-for-debugger-only` and `-disable-reflection-metadata`.
-Starting with Swift 6, these arguments will be ignored in favour of the default opt-in mode.

 ## Source compatibility